How to Open File Explorer

 With this file manager, you can see files, folders, and sub-folders on your computer and delete them as well.

-Using File Explorer, you can also copy or move files between folders on your computer’s hard drive (HDD), other drives, networked computers, USB flash drives, CD and DVD drives, and rename hard drives, folders, or files, and much more.
+Using File Explorer, you can copy or move files between folders on your computer’s hard drive (HDD) and other drives.
+And rename the hard drives, folders, or files, and much more.

-You can also create new directories (folders) to better organize your documents, and a few different files using this.
+You can also create new directories (folders) to organize your documents better and a few different files using this.

 Here are the different ways to open it in Windows 11.